CDU-HIT238/slides/week6/index.md

 git branch
 ```

+Note:
+You can get a list of all your local branches using git status.
+Note these are only local branches.
+To get branches on the server as well use git branch --all

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### Switch local branches
 ```
 git checkout branch-name
 ```

+Note:
+Use checkout to switch to a local branch.
+If a remote branch exists this will be linked to that

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->